Be sure to check out all the fun and exciting activities that will be available at Tekko!

 – Trailer or Commercial Parody

-Extreme (please review the “Tekko Extreme AMV Contest” rules for more information on this category)
+– Extreme (please review the “Tekko Extreme AMV Contest” rules for more information on this category)

 – Western Animation Music Video

 – Video Game Music Video

-Classic (defined here as “anime of Japanese vintage before 2000 as per AnimeNewsNetwork Encyclopedia”)
+– Classic (defined here as “anime of Japanese vintage before 2000 as per AnimeNewsNetwork.com Encyclopedia”)

 – Instrumental (a music track that does not contain lyrics or voice overs)